YazidEl7/NodeJs-ActiveDirectory/README.md

 - You'll need to update the domain name in the files to match your own domain, as well as modify the names of groups or users to align with your specific environment.
 - I haven't used HTTPs.
 - Change the secret Key.
-- Change the Group's DN and domain to yours.
+- Change the Group's DN and domain to yours (I used a .env for the secret key).

 ### Installation
 Back to the windows 10 :